 :

-PowerShell profiles on startup ($PROFILE):
+PowerShell startup profiles ($PROFILE):

 PowerShell loads up to four profile files in this order, unless the -NoProfile parameter is used: